MacherCS/CVE_Evoh_Contract/README.md

 This contract is responsible for managing the expensive NFTs (Evoh Llama Frens), such as minting them, transfering them, etc..
 These NFTs are sold on the famous NFT market Opensea [here](https://opensea.io/collection/evoh-llama-frens), and the total volume has been 39 ETH ($47435.50 USD) at the time when I write this document.
 This NFT project is still active now.

 # Version
 This vulnerability is related to the latest version of this smart contract.
-The information The information of the deployed contract is in https://etherscan.io/address/0xf883ab97ed3d5a9af062a65b6d4437ea015efd8a.
+The sha256 hash code of the smart contract is fa2084d5abca91a62ed1d2f1cad3ec318e6a9a2d7f1510a00d898737b05f48ae.
+Check it in the information of the deployed contract in https://etherscan.io/address/0xf883ab97ed3d5a9af062a65b6d4437ea015efd8a.

 # PROBLEM TYPE
 Access control vulnerability